 How to Create a Portfolio on Weebly

 Creating a Weebly portfolio is easy.
-When you sign up for a Weebly account, you can select a site template.
+You can select a site template when you sign up for a Weebly account.
 As you aim for an online presence that sells you and your work, we suggest choosing one of the portfolio templates.
 Building the site is simple, thanks to the excellent UI that lets you easily drag and drop design choices, text, and media into the template.

 Whether you create a Weebly teaching portfolio, a writing portfolio, or a design portfolio, we recommend checking out Weebly Portfolio examples to get some inspiration.